josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter1_prompt_chaining/README.md

 - Passes structured output to the next step
 - Can be independently tested and optimized

 This modular approach improves reliability and makes the system easier to debug and maintain.
+You can also use the `analyze_step_by_step()` method to see what happens at each stage, which is really helpful when you're trying to understand how the pipeline works or debug issues.